da2so/da2so.github.io/_posts/2020-08-14-Zero_Shot_Knowledge_Transfer_via_Adversarial_Belif_Matching.md

 As the word itself, We perform knowledge distillation when there are no original dataset on which the Teacher network has been trained.
 It is because, in real world, most datasets are proprietary and not shared publicly due to privacy or confidentiality concerns.

 In order to perform data-free knowledge distillation, it is a necessary to reconstruct a dataset for training Student network.
-Thus, in Zero-Shot Knowledge Transfer via Aversarial Belif Matching, we train an adversarial generator to search for iamges on which the student poorly matches the teacher, and then using them to train the student.
+Thus, in Zero-Shot Knowledge Transfer via Aversarial Belief Matching, we train an adversarial generator to search for iamges on which the student poorly matches the teacher, and then using them to train the student.

 ## 2. Zero-shot knowledge transfer